Joannes Gijsen: Episcopate in Reykjavik, Iceland

 After a few years at the titular see as bishop of Maastricht, (Traiectum ad Mosam), Gijsen's health improved.
-In Roermond, he had already been succeeded by bishop Frans Wiertz but in Reykjavik, the diocese with few priests for an enormous area, happened to have been vacant for two years, due to the rather sudden death of the American bishop, Alfred Jolson.
+In Roermond, he had already been succeeded by bishop Frans Wiertz but in Reykjavik, the diocese with few priests for an large area, had been vacant for two years, due to the rather sudden death of the American bishop, Alfred Jolson.

-Bishop Gijsen moved from the heavily Catholic Dutch diocese to Reykjavik, where the Catholic population is very small and rising solely due to immigration.
+Bishop Gijsen was then appointed to Reykjavík, where the Catholic population is small but rising due to immigration.
 Gijsen remained bishop in Iceland for another ten years.
-On October 30, 2007, the Pope Benedict XVI accepted the resignation from the pastoral government of the Diocese of Reykjavík, presented by Joannes Gijsen, in accordance with canon 401 § 1 of the 1983 Code of Canon Law.
-Since then the bishop lived in Sittard (Limburg) as pastor of the Carmelite Sisters.
+On October 30, 2007, Pope Benedict XVI accepted the resignation from the pastoral government of the Diocese of Reykjavík, presented by Joannes Gijsen, in accordance with canon 401 § 1 of the 1983 Code of Canon Law.
+Since then the bishop lived in Sittard (Limburg) as Chaplain of the Carmelite Sisters.
 In Reykjavik, he was succeeded by the Swiss-born bishop Pierre Bürcher.
+Bishop Gijsen was awarded the White Falcon decoration by the Icelandic government.
+He was also an ecclesiastical Knight Grand Cross of the Sacred Constantinian Order of Saint George.

 Death

 Gijsen died in Sittard on 24 June 2013, aged 80.
-He died only 2 months after another Dutch bishop, Muskens, died.
+He died two months after another Dutch bishop, Muskens.

 In 2014 two complaints against Gijsen for sexual abuse dating from the period 1958–1961 were deemed valid by the complaints commission of the Catholic Church.
-The determination that complaints were valid was the first time against a Dutch bishop.
+The declaration that complaints could be valid was unprecedented against a Dutch bishop.
 Gijsen's successor in the diocese of Roermond, Frans Wiertz, apologized for Gijsen's behaviour.